Apple QuickTime Image Description Atom Sign Extension Memory Corruption

 IMPACT

 By writing to memory regions below the buffer's VA, An attacker may overwrite crucial data such as function pointers, flags, heap structures and so forth.
-Doing so may allow an attacker
+Doing so may allow an attackerto alter the normal control flow of the application and execute arbitrary code.

 A simple attack vector would be to lure the victim to browse to a web site controlled by the attacker, which serves a malicious QuickTime file that exploits this vulnerability.